Benji377/website/posts/openmusic.md

 ---
-title: OpenMusic
+title: OpenMusic - My first Open source project
-description: The rise and downfall of the OpenMusic project
+description: The rise and downfall of the OpenMusic project.
+Why it is important to not overestimate your workload
 date: 2023-09-23T19:45:07.862Z
 tags:
   - projects